kovidgoyal/kitty/docs/kittens/remote_file.rst

 .. versionadded:: 0.19.0

 .. note::
+   For best results, use this kitten with the :doc:`ssh kitten <./ssh>`.
-   Nested SSH sessions are not supported.
+   Otherwise, nested SSH sessions are not supported.
 The kitten will always try to copy remote files from the first SSH host.
-This is because there is no way for
+This is because, without the ssh kitten, there is no way for
    |kitty| to detect and follow a nested SSH session robustly.
 Use the
    :doc:`transfer` kitten for such situations.

 .. note::
-   If you have not setup automatic password-less SSH access, then, when editing starts you will be asked to enter your password just once, thereafter the SSH connection will be re-used.
+   If you have not setup automatic password-less SSH access, and are not using the ssh kitten, then, when editing starts you will be asked to enter your password just once, thereafter the SSH connection will be re-used.